We are getting famous :-). This was an actual interview!

 Why do you prefer to remain anonymous?

 It’s a no-nonsense reality guide about life as a foreigner in Cuba.
-The book describes this life as a game in which you can play at different levels.
+The book describes it as a game in which you can play at different levels.
 Hence the name CubaConga which is inspired by Donkey Kong.
 A game with obstacles and levels.

 The book takes you by the hand and shows you Cuba under the surface.

 The “real Cuba” is all around you all the time.
 The problem is that most people don’t have the eyes to see it.
-The trick is simply opening your eyes and that’s the main goal of CubaConga.
+The trick is simply opening your eyes, and that’s the primary goal of CubaConga.
 If you understand what you see, you see more!

 What makes Cuba a great travel destination?

-Everything is totally different from our western civilization.
-Nothing is what is seems to our reference frame.
+Everything is entirely different from our western civilisation.
+Nothing is what it seems to our reference frame.
 That makes the whole of Cuba one big surprise.
-At least if you go there to really travel it, not if you want to see the Disneyficated sites that all the all-inclusive tourist are hoarded through.
+At least if you go there to really travel it, not if you want to see the Disneyfied sites that all tourists are hoarded through.

 What should visitors be wary of while visiting Cuba?
 What’s your best